 #9.
 Get ready for the Salesforce Developer Interview

-Once you have good knowledge of Salesforce and have hand on experience.
+Once you have good knowledge of Salesforce and have hands-on experience.
 It is time to get ready for the Interview.
 Check our Apex Hours Salesforce Interview Question series.

 #10.
 Find Salesforce Developers Job